 At the present time, Mr. Jennings has no organizational or institutional affiliation, but does occasionally write and present.
 Recent publications most notably include a book, Presidents, Congress, and the Public Schools (Harvard Education Press: March 2015), opinion pieces for the Huffington Post, and other articles.
-Recent meetings include those with the National Assessment Governing Board to discuss the continuation of the longitudinal National Assessment of Educational Progress.
+Recent meetings include a presentation to and discussion with the school district superintendents of Maryland.

 In reading this CV, you may notice that several older publications attribute the work to “John F. Jennings,” but more recent ones note the author as “Jack Jennings.”
 As American society has become more informal, nick names are acceptable for publications.
 So, either way, it is one and the same person.